jamesdunham/concatenate/README.md

 ```

 `cn` and its derivatives combine these functions with `sprintf`-like substitution and the grammatical number awareness of `ngettext`.

+Two substitions are made ‘sprintf’-style:

+-   "‘%c’": the comma-concatenated values of the object, as in ‘cc’
+-   "‘%n’": the number of the object

+Like `ngettext`, the `cn*` functions return different strings depending on the number of the object.

 ``` r
 x <- unique(iris$Species)